 - Below is a general budget which outlines eligible categories and their allocation under this award.
-The Recipient is to utilize the "Proposed Program Budget" as a guide for completing the "Budget Detail Worksheet" below. - The transfer of funds between the categories listed in the "Proposed Program Budget" is permitted.
-However, the transfer of funds between Issues is strictly prohibited. - At the discretion of the Recipient, funds allocated to Management and Administration costs (as described in the "Proposed Program Budget") may be put towards Programmatic costs instead.
+The Recipient is to utilize the "Proposed Program Budget" as a guide for completing the "Budget Detail Worksheet" below. - The equipment category will require a "Detailed Budget Worksheet" including the proposed equipment to be purchased and the corresponding Authorized Equipment List (AEL) reference number.
+The AEL can be found at www.rkb.tus. - The transfer of funds between the categories listed in the "Proposed Program Budget" is permitted.
+However, the transfer of funds between Issues is strictly prohibited. - However, at the discretion of the Recipient, funds allocated to Management and Administration costs (as described in the "Proposed Program Budget") may be put towards Programmatic costs instead.
 However, no more than 3% of each Recipients' total award may be expended on Management and Administration costs.

-Grant Recipient Agency Category Amount Allocated FY 2011 - State Homeland Security Grant Program - Issue 7 Nassau County Issue 7 - Exercise Program (Table Top) \$10,000.00 Issue 7 - County Specific Training (IMT) \$5,000.00 Management and Administration (the dollar amount which corresponds to 3% of the total local agency allocation is shown in the column on the right).
-Total As vard \$15,000,00
+Grant Grant Recipient Agency Category Amount Allocated FY 2010 - State Homeland Security Nassau County EM Equipment -EOC Enhancement \$9,441.16 Grant Program - Residual Management and Administration (the dollar amount which corresponds to 3% of the total local agency allocation is shown in the column on the right).
+Total A ward \$9,441.16